Beginner Cat Photo Skills, Cat Portraiture Tips and Inspiration, Cat Reviews and News

 Are Rules Intimidating?

 Rules are meant to be helpful and stop you wasting time and money (because, yes, most photography/other competitions require payment.
 Look for early bird discounts to save $$).
-To give you an idea of the kind of rules you may encounter, here are the guidelines for the CWA Single Image Category (for 2023).
-They are clear and simple:

 • Without the need for words, a photograph tells a story that delights, moves, amazes, and/or stirs the viewer.
 A single image, black & white or color, may illustrate a point in a text or stand alone as with greeting cards, book covers, and posters.
 On its own, it may enhance a blog/website/social media.
 The photographic artist has unique challenges using shadow, light, tone, and composition to influence the story and mood in the direction they seek to express.